DragonKnightOfBreeze/Breeze-Framework/README.md

 [Github](https://github.com/DragonKnightOfBreeze/breeze-framework)

-Integrated code framework based on Kotlin, provides many useful extensions for standard library and some frameworks.
+Integrated code framework written by Kotlin, provides many useful extensions for standard library and some frameworks.
 What it can do is more than what you think it can do.